 Touted for his business acumen and leadership ability, Malik serves on the U.S. Soccer Federation Board of Directors and is Chairman of the NWSL Executive Committee, where he helps shape the future of both men’s and women’s soccer in the U.S.

-Currently, Malik heads Greenlight Health Data Services, a patient-initiated health data retrieval company.
+Currently, Malik heads Greenlight Health Data Solutions, a patient-initiated health data retrieval company.
 The founder of the Cary, N.C.-based Medfusion, Malik began the company in 1996 and re-acquired it in 2013 before selling again in November 2019.
 A 2010 finalist for the Ernst and Young Entrepreneur of the Year, Malik helped Medfusion grow from a medical website development company to the leading provider of enhanced healthcare communication solutions.

 The son of a chemical engineer, Malik was born in Swansea, Wales, and moved to Kinston, N.C., at the age of four, where he grew up before attending the University of North Carolina-Chapel Hill.
 Malik graduated with a bachelor’s degree in business administration with honors from UNC-Chapel Hill.
 Malik resides in Raleigh with his wife, Kathleen, and their four children.
 In his free time, Malik enjoys soccer, fishing and sailing.